aidenfmunro/HashTable/README.md

 ## Objectives

-The goals of this project are:
+The goals of this project are to:

-0. To implement a simple Hash Table using cache-friendly doubly linked list for handling collisions.
+0. implement a simple Hash Table using cache-friendly doubly linked list for handling collisions.

-1. To test and compare different hash functions under certain conditions and choose the best one.
+1. test and compare different hash functions under certain conditions and choose the best one.

-2. To determine hotspots, analyze them and optimize using:
+2. determine hotspots, analyze them and optimize using:

     * Inline assembly
     * Intrinsics